OpenCilk/www.opencilk.org/src/get_involved/get-started-spe.md

   # Writing fast code

   Many people know how to write code, but few know how to write code that runs efficiently.
-You might use algorithms to achieve efficiency, but there's a lot more to software performance engineering (SPE) than that!
+You might use algorithms to achieve efficiency, but there's a lot more to performance engineering than that!

   [{% img "/img/make-code-fast.png", "400px" %}](https://speedcode.org)